-I never even noticed the man in black clothing.
-A cloth covering his face, leaving only his green eyes exposed.
+I never noticed the man in black clothing.
+A cloth covering his face, leaving only green eyes exposed.
 “Did you really think I’d let you fight my Quwallie in the open?
 Nothing gets passed his eyes.”

 Some guards behind me shoved me on my knees which gave out rather easily after the battle with the fake Quwallie.
 Two of the guards held down my shoulders but I was already too weak to fight back.

 The real Quwallie walked up to me, unsheathed his sleek sword and held it high to take a swing at my head.
 I closed my eyes, hoping it would shut out any pain.